Tina-otoge/urxvt-matcher-linelimit/README.md

 ## Example
 ![Example of line too long to trigger matcher and a regular matched line][img]

+## Why?

+The matcher plugin can cause slowdowns one the buffer is getting huge.
+I want URxvt to be the fastest possible, so I wanted to give a possibility to limit the effects without having to entirely disable the matcher plugin.

 ## Installation

 Copy `matcher` to one of your URxvt PERL lib directories. ie: